How Much Money Do You Need to Make to Be a Foster Parent?

 The exact amount needed depends on your location (cost of living varies), family size, and state requirements.

-Want to know how much it costs to adopt from foster care and more?
+Want to know how much it cost to foster a child and more?
 Read more here: How Much Does It Cost to Adopt a Child?

-How Much Does It Cost to Foster a Child Each Month?
+How Much It Costs to Foster a Child Each Month

 The cost of living varies, which means there is no specific cost for fostering a child.
 The national average for raising a child in the United States is about $23,000, but this can go up depending on medical needs, childcare, and lifestyle choices.
 Per month, that can be about $400 to $3,000 or more.